-Full list of author information is available at the end of the article.
-Edited by A. Finazzi-Agrò β-catenin is a component of the adherens junction, linking VE-cadherin to the actin cytoskeleton, where it plays an important role in the dynamic regulation of endothelial permeability.
-Non-junctional (cytosolic) $\beta$ -catenin is rapidly degraded under resting conditions by interacting with an inhibitory complex comprised of APC, axin and GSK3β that phosphorylates β-catenin and targets it for ubiquitin-mediated degradation.
-Cytosolic β-catenin can be stabilised by canonical and noncanonical Wnt signalling pathways and, as recently established, by NO-cGMP signalling, whereby dephosphorylated (active) β-catenin accumulates and translocates to the nucleus where it regulates gene expression through its interaction with TCF-LEF transcription factors.
-A subset of $\beta$ -catenin target genes is associated with anti-apoptotic (cell survival) functions raising the possibility that NO may promote cell survival through transcriptional activation of β-catenin.
+$\beta$ -catenin is a component of the adherens junction, linking VE-cadherin to the actin cytoskeleton, where it plays an important role in the dynamic regulation of endothelial permeability.
+Non-junctional (cytosolic) $\beta$ -catenin is rapidly degraded under resting conditions by interacting with an inhibitory complex comprised of APC, axin and GSK-3 $\beta$ that phosphorylates $\beta$ -catenin and targets it for ubiquitin-mediated degradation.
+Cytosolic $\beta$ -catenin can be stabilised by canonical and non-canonical Wnt signalling pathways and, as recently established, by NO-cGMP signalling, whereby dephosphorylated (active) $\beta$ -catenin providing evidence of a novel signalling axis in EC.

+- 1 accumulates and translocates to the nucleus where it regulates gene expression through its - 2 interaction with TCF-LEF transcription factors 16.
+A subset of β-catenin target genes are - 3 associated with anti-apoptotic (cell survival) functions raising the possibility that NO may - 4 promote cell survival through transcriptional activation of β-catenin.

-Here we sought to assess the role of $\beta$ -catenin in eNOS signalling and the physiological role of the NO-cGMP- $\beta$ -catenin axis on apoptosis in EC under disturbed (atheroprone) or undisturbed (atheroprotective) flow.
+- 6 Here we sought to assess the role of β-catenin in eNOS signalling and the physiological role - 7 of the NO-cGMP-β-catenin axis on apoptosis in EC under disturbed (atheroprone) or - 8 undisturbed (atheroprotective) flow.